Euan Ong

 runtime.
 We developed a general method for crafting these image hijacks,

-and trained image hijacks that force VLMs to output arbitrary text, leak their context window and
+and trained image hijacks forcing VLMs to output arbitrary text, leak their context window and

 |